zabbix/ansible-collection/plugins/README.md

             <td colspan=2 align="left">proxy_group</td>
             <td colspan=1 align="left"><code>string</code></td>
             <td colspan=1 align="left"></td>
             <td colspan=1 align="left">The name of the proxy group to which this proxy belongs.
-Used only for Zabbix versions above 7.0.Set the value to empty to exclude the proxy from the proxy group <code>proxy_group=''</code>.</td>
+Used only for Zabbix versions above 7.0.
+Set the value to empty to exclude the proxy from the proxy group <code>proxy_group=''</code>.</td>
         </tr>
         <tr>
             <td colspan=2 align="left">local_address</td>